 I ran and didn’t stop until I reached my floor.
 I hissed every five seconds because my hands were stinging so badly.

-“I better disinfect before I need to cut them off” I made a beeline towards my cabin.
+“I better disinfect them later.”
+I made a beeline towards my cabin.
 “What a great start to the day.”
 I dumped my bag on my table and rushed to the meeting room.

 As expected, everyone was ready to murder me.